rikosintie/Discovery/docs/Using_PowerShell.md

 and search history using:
 `cat (Get-PSReadlineOption).HistorySavePath | Select-String <Something>`

+If you have been using a loaner laptop, you can delete the entire history file using:
+`Remove-Item (Get-PSReadlineOption).HistorySavePath`

 To make history persist across sessions open the $profile and paste this into the bottom of the file.

 ```bash linenums='1' hl_lines='2 20 49 54'